Kirity/fargate-cicd-demo/README.md

   - `Build`: the above created build project is used here.
   - `Deploy`: in this step a CloudFormation template is executed in CF service.

-### Execute the file
+### Execution of the file

-Command to run in the AWS CLI is `aws cloudformation create-stack --template-body file://node-sample-app-pipeline.yaml --stack-name node-sample-app-pipeline`.
+Command to run in the AWS CLI is `aws cloudformation create-stack --template-body file://infrastructure/node-sample-app-pipeline.yaml --stack-name node-sample-app-pipeline`.

 If CLI is not configured this can be executed via AWS UI too.

 Once the pipeline is created, we need the Fargate resources, which are used to deploy our Node application.

-### Created resources
+### Created pipeline and supported resources

 ECR repository